Several German soldiers injured in Mali attack | DW | 25.06.2021

 A number of German soldiers were among UN peacekeepers injured in a vehicle bomb attack on a camp in northern Mali on Friday, Germany's military said.

-The Belgium Defense Ministry said one of its soldiers was also among those injured.
+The Belgian Defense Ministry said one of its soldiers was also among those injured.

-The UN peacekeepers' temporary base was set up near Tarkint in the northern Gao region.
+The attack happened at a UN peacekeepers' temporary base that was set up near Tarkint in the northern Gao region.

 The northern Gao region of Mali where the attack took place